smartclean/smartclean.github.io/docs/vcs_fd_settings.md

 ---
 layout: default
-title:  Bad Feedback Reporting Solution (Settings)
+title:  Feedback Reporting Solution (Settings)
 parent: Alert Settings
 grand_parent: Optimus
 nav_order: 4
 ---

-# Bad Feedback Reporting Solution Settings
+# Feedback Reporting Solution Settings
-*Settings to configure the Bad Feedback Reporting Solutions active in your facility*
+*Settings to configure the Feedback Reporting Solutions active in your facility*

 ## What settings are available?
 To configure this Solution, the following settings are available:

 Configure per Device (Internal Setting)
-- Bad feedback reason maximum limit
+- Maximum count limit for a specific bad feedback reason
     - **Type:** Maximum Threshold
     - **Description:** This threshold represents the maximum limit for number of times bad feedback reason is reported to consider it for bad feedback Alert.
     - **Criteria to create Alert:** When the number of times a bad feedback reason reported reaches this limit (one or more reasons), they get included in the bad feedback alert.